How-To Guides

 Know the size of your panels when ordering artificial turf so that you do not have to cut them any more than needed.

-We are often asked questions on the best turf type for a particular area, or how to lay turf as a DIY option.
+We are often asked questions on the best turf type for a particular area, or how to lay turf as a DIY Lawn option.
 Below is the common advice we give to customers.
 If you find this does not answer your questions, please feel free to give us a call on 8326 3255 to discuss.

 PRE-PREPARATION